Female entrepreneurs: Gendered processes in finding financing

-A different approach to researching gender discrimination in venture capital funding is studying the gendered processes of looking into financing.
+A different approach to researching gender discrimination in venture capital funding is to study the gendered processes involved in financing.

 It has been shown that in the venture capital world there is a strong tendency towards homophily, meaning that people with a certain background will associate themselves to individuals with a similar background.
 This leads to entrepreneurs seeking financing from members of their sex.
 Their results confirm this hypothesis since only 8.9% of proposals brought to VCs were put forward by women, even though the authors couldn't find a statistically significant difference between the probability for women and men to receive equity.
 This poses a huge challenge for women entrepreneurs seeking financing from other women, since the number of women venture capitalists has decreased from 10% in 1999 to 6% in 2014, which is why the Diana Project argues that for increasing women-led ventures' access to capital there should be more women VCs.

 At the same time, these statistics could also be explained by the higher requirements that women face when submitting a proposal for VC financing.
-In one study, it was found that financing evaluators see women without a technical background as less capable than males without a technical background.
+In one study, it was found that financing evaluators see women without a technical background as less capable than men without a technical background.
 Women with a technical background had an advantage to their male counterparts for being evaluated as more sociable and having better leadership skills.
-This also meant that for women to be seen as legitimate entrepreneurs they needed to exhibit higher qualifications than male entrepreneurs, needing both a technical background and a higher social capital, thus strong social ties with people from the industry.
-This shows that for evaluators to trust women entrepreneur's abilities they need to see a greater potential in them than in their male counterparts, likely due to gender stereotypes.
+This also meant that for women to be seen as legitimate entrepreneurs, they needed to exhibit higher qualifications than male entrepreneurs, needing both a technical background and a higher social capital, thus strong social ties with people from the industry.
+This shows that for evaluators to trust women entrepreneurs' abilities, they need to see a greater potential in them than in their male counterparts, likely due to gender stereotypes.